OfficeDev/office-js-docs-pr/docs/develop/json-manifest-overview.md

 > [!NOTE]
 > The **\<VersionOverrides\>** section of the add-in only manifest has a "double jump" system for many string resources.
 Strings, including URLs, are specified and assigned an ID in the **\<Resources\>** child of **\<VersionOverrides\>**.
 Elements that require a string have a `resid` attribute that matches the ID of a string in the **\<Resources\>** element.
 The "extensions" property of the unified manifest simplifies things by defining strings directly as property values.
 There is nothing in the unified manifest that is equivalent to the **\<Resources\>** element.

-The following table shows a mapping of *some* high level child properties of the "extensions" property in the unified manifest to XML elements in the current manifest.
+The following table shows a mapping of *some* high-level child properties of the "extensions" property in the unified manifest to XML elements in the current manifest.
 Dot notation is used to reference child properties.

 > [!NOTE]
-> This table contains only some selected representative descendant properties of "extensions". *It isn't an exhaustive list of all child properties of "extensions".* For the full reference of the unified manifest see [Unified manifest for Microsoft 365](/microsoftteams/platform/resources/schema/manifest-schema).
+> This table contains only some selected representative descendant properties of "extensions". *It isn't an exhaustive list of all child properties of "extensions".* For the full reference of the unified manifest, see [Unified manifest for Microsoft 365](/microsoftteams/platform/resources/schema/manifest-schema).
 For the manifest reference that includes all the latest preview features, see [Public developer preview for the unified manifest for Microsoft 365](/microsoftteams/platform/resources/schema/manifest-schema-dev-preview).

 |JSON property|Purpose|XML elements|Comments|
 |:-----|:-----|:-----|:-----|